dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 ## Chain-of-Thought Prompting

-Introduced in [Wei et al. (2022)](https://arxiv.org/abs/2201.11903), chain-of-thought (CoT) prompting uses few chain of thought demonstrations are provided as exemplars in prompting to improve the ability of large language models to perform complex reasoning.
+Introduced in [Wei et al. (2022)](https://arxiv.org/abs/2201.11903), chain-of-thought (CoT) prompting enables complex reasoning capabilities through intermediate reasoning steps.
+You can combine it with few-shot prompting to get better results on more complex tasks that require reasoning before responding.

 ```
 The odd numbers in this group add up to an even number: 4, 8, 9, 15, 12, 2, 1.